hnw/switchbot-actions/docs/specification.md

 ## 2. Architecture

 The application employs a decoupled, signal-based architecture.
-The `DeviceScanner` component is responsible for scanning advertisements.
-For each new advertisement, it emits a `state_changed` signal.
+The `SwitchbotClient` component is responsible for scanning advertisements.
+For each new advertisement, it emits a `switchbot_advertisement_received` signal.
 The `MqttClient` component connects to an MQTT broker and listens for messages, emitting an `mqtt_message_received` signal for each message.

 These signals are consumed by the `AutomationHandler`, which acts as a central dispatcher.
 Upon initialization, it reads the automation rules from the configuration and, based on the `source` field of each rule, instantiates the appropriate `ActionRunner` subclass (e.g., `EventActionRunner` or `TimerActionRunner`).